AliceEMaffs/camels/synthesizer/docs/CONTRIBUTING.md

 ## Contributing to the Documentation
 The synthesizer documentation is written in a combination of restructuredText, Jupyter notebooks and Python scripts.
 Adding content should be relatively simple, if you follow the instructions below.

-### Getting set up

-First we're going to make some small changes to the git configuration to prevent excessive git diffs in the future when contributing changes to notebooks.

-1. First, add the following lines to the end of the `.git/config` file at the root of the synthesizer repository

-        [filter "strip-notebook-output"]
-        clean = "jupyter nbconvert --ClearOutputPreprocessor.enabled=True --ClearMetadataPreprocessor.enabled=True --to=notebook --stdin --stdout --log-level=ERROR"

-2. Then (if it does not already exist) create a file called `.gitattributes` in the root of the synthesizer repository, and add the following

-        *.ipynb filter=strip-notebook-output

-This will reset all instances of `execution_count` with `null`, and replace the `metadata` tag with an empty dictionary, and prevent spurious git diffs to notebooks when they have been run multiple times.

-    ...
-    "execution_count": null,
-    "metadata": {},
-    ...

 ### Adding notebooks
 To add jupyter notebooks to the documentation: